lxsmnsyc/the-game/docs/equipments.md

 ## Head

-- Can have one `Special Offensive Property`
+- Can have one `Supreme Offensive Property`
 - Can have four `Offensive Property`

 ## Armor

-- Can have one `Special Defensive Property`
+- Can have one `Supreme Defensive Property`
 - Can have four `Defensive Property`

 ## Foot